-Your baby is assessed in five categories and is given a score from 0 to 2 based on their physical appearance and reactions.
+Scoring is based on their physical appearance and reactions.
 While 10 is the highest score, very few babies get it.
-The reason being that the hands and feet of most babies do not appear the same color as their core until they have had some time to warm up.
+This is because the extremities of most babies do not appear the same color as their core immediately after birth.

-The APGAR score can be influenced by a number of factors including, but not limited to, maternal sedation, gestational age, trauma, and variability among observers.
-Your baby’s initial APGAR score may be low if the pregnancy was high risk, labor was difficult, baby was born prematurely, if the mother was given an epidural (or other sedation) or if baby was delivered via C-section.
+Maternal sedation, gestational age, trauma, and observer variability can influence an APGAR score.
+Your baby’s initial score may be low if the pregnancy was high risk, labor was difficult, baby was born prematurely. or if the mother was given an epidural (or other sedation).

-It is important to remember that most providers do not consider the APGAR to be perfect, mainly due to observer variability (meaning that one person may assign a score of 6 while another would consider the responses to warrant a score of 7).
-For this reason the APGAR score is used in conjunction with other assessments to provide a more complete picture of your baby’s adjustment to life outside the womb.
+It is important to remember that most providers do not consider the APGAR to be perfect.
+This is mainly due to observer variability (one observer may rate a response 6 and another 7).
+When used in conjunction with other assessments, APGAR scores provide a complete picture of baby’s adjustment to life outside the womb.